LTUC/amman-dotnet-401d2/Curriculum/Class17/LAB.md

 ## Assignment Specifications
 - Your application should include the following:
+1. Add data annotations to your existing models to validate basic user input fields as appropriate.
 1. Add a layout that will be inherited/utilized on all of your pages (if you haven't already).
 2. Implement a "search box" or filter on all of your model landing pages (Hotels, Rooms, and Amenities)
 	- Use [this resource](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/search?view=aspnetcore-2.1){:target="_blank"} for assistance